 What is the cost of adding luxury radiant heating in a kitchen?
 Before we discuss the average cost of radiantly heating a home, let’s first discuss what exactly is radiant heating?
 Think of it as an electric heating blanket for your floor.
-It’s a heating cable sewed onto a fiberglass mesh in a serpentine pattern in a roll or mat format.
+It’s a heating cable sewn onto a fiberglass mesh that spans the area to cover from wall to wall.
 The heating element is installed over the subfloor.
 Then, flooring, like tile, is placed on top of the heating system.
 This technology results in better room temperatures, better home relaxation, and better energy efficiency.
 It just makes everything better.

 So why is the awareness of what radiant heating is not greater?
 For many people when you think of heating systems, what comes to mind is an HVAC system - plumbing and air conditioning installations.
 Electric radiant heating doesn’t force air through ventilation ducts, it relies on the thermal energy produced from electric heating cables, similar to how the sun works.

 The beauty of radiant heating is that it is installed directly underneath the floor and heats the floor, the room, and its objects from the ground up.
 This gives homeowners a unique opportunity to use radiant heating as a subthermal heating bank which has been known to retain heat longer and save energy costs as a result.
 The cost-effectiveness of a floor heating system is greater as opposed to an air ventilation system because it cuts heat loss by 10 to 15 percent over the other heating methods.
 Now that we know what radiant heating is and some of its benefits, let’s look at the cost of floor heating based on the cost of product, installation, and operation.